tmtevis/ChatGPT_Python/README.md

 # ChatGPT_Python
 Interacting with ChatGPT via Python using voice-to-text or just text chat!

 Run OpenChat.py and fill in your API token where chatbot is instantiated before the main while True loop.
 Just tell it to "stop listening" when you are finished with your conversation!
+New features to come.

 Requirements:
 ChatGPT API Key: https://platform.openai.com/account/api-keys